You can run an individual test, fixture or all tests in a file or directory. Hover over a corresponding tree item and click .

 If you test against multiple remote browsers, open and connect one browser's instances before you connect the next browser.

-Before starting an on-page action, the test waits for the action's target element to appear in the webpage's DOM and become visible during the specified timeout.
+Before TestCafe performs an on-page action, it waits for the action's target element to appear in the webpage's DOM and become visible during the specified timeout.
 The status panel displays the Waiting for element to appear... status at this moment.

 The test fails if the element cannot be found.

-If a test contains the Switch to Iframe action, TestCafe Studio waits until the target iframe is loaded completely or the predefined timeout (5000 milliseconds) is reached before performing test actions in the iframe.
+If a test contains the Switch to Iframe action, TestCafe Studio suspends test actions in the target iframe until it is loaded completely or the predefined timeout (5000 milliseconds) is reached.

 When a test executes an assertion, it recalculates the assertion until it matches the expected result or the assertion timeout is reached.
 Refer to Assertion Options for more information about assertion timeouts.